 yay -S package_name

-A Linux distribution can be easy to use but EndeavourOS helps you learn Linux.
-You can try different packages, settings, make mistake, and there is an active community to help you solve issues.
+A Linux distribution can be easy to use, but EndeavourOS helps you learn Linux.
+You can try different packages, settings, make mistakes, and there is an active community to help you solve issues.